toekneeta/CodeSemanticSearch/README.md

 The search engine uses ElasticSearch to store and search through the Python functions, its code, documentation, and other related attributes.
 Uses LambdaRank to re-rank the initial ElasticSearch results.

+*If using LTR and want to use pre-made embeddings, download here: https://drive.google.com/drive/folders/10DAVFMzN92u_Y9yQSr6EOKbubgRzHe1K?usp=sharing

 To run the search engine:
 1) Open Ubuntu (or any other Unix-based terminal)
 2) Install Docker